aosabook/500lines/async-web-server/writeup.md

 		    (write-ln it))
 	      (values))))

 You can see that this operation takes a `response` and a `usocket` (an implementation of sockets for Common Lisp), grabbing a stream from the `usocket` and writing a bunch of lines to it.
 We locally define the function `write-ln` which takes some number of sequences, and writes them out to the stream followed by a `crlf`.
 That's just for readability; we could easily have done manual `write-sequence`/`crlf` calls.
 This is also the example use of `awhen` I promised you.
 Without that, we'd need to call `(body res)` twice or make other arrangements.
-That's not expensive in the performance sense, since it's just a valua lookup in a `response` instance, but when getting around it is as cheap as adding `a` to the beginning of the containing conditional, you may as well.
+That's not expensive in the performance sense, since it's just a value lookup in a `response` instance, but when getting around it is as cheap as adding `a` to the beginning of the containing conditional, you may as well.

 	(defmethod write! ((res sse) (sock usocket))
 	  (let ((stream (flex-stream sock)))